Retsos/MonopolyGame/README.md

 For questions, comments, or suggestions for improvement, you can contact us via email at: gretsilas@gmail.com.

-Disclaimer About Images and Intellectual Property
+Disclaimer About Images and Intellectual Property!!!

 This application was developed as part of the coursework for the "Human-Machine Interaction" course during the 5th semester of the School of Computer Engineering and Electronic Systems at the Hellenic University.